-Connection for diagnostic work will of course vary dependent on application.
+Connection for diagnostic work will vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

-General connection advice;
+General connection advice

 PicoScope offers a range of options within the test kits.